Skip to Content, Navigation, or Footer.

 The library is running a survey to collect feedback on the sensory rooms.
 In addition to the new sensory rooms, extra funding went towards updating existing study rooms with new whiteboards, TVs, noise machines and calming wall art.

-The Courtright Memorial Library's study rooms project was supported in part by the federal Institute of Museum and Library Services funds, granted through the State Library of Ohio.
-The opinions expressed herein do not necessarily reflect the position or policy of IMLS or the State Library of Ohio, and no official endorsement by either agency should be inferred.
+The Courtright Memorial Library's study rooms project was funded by the federal Institute of Museum and Library Services, granted through the State Library of Ohio.

 More